DeepakAkkara/COVID-19-Severity-Analysis/README.md

 less data had to be collected in order to yield a meaningful result.
 By using the `predict_proba()` method, the classifier can extract a posterior probability, which can be used to decide on the severity of certain patients.

-#### Complement Naive Bayes
-The Complement Naive Bayes method was designed to minimize the effects of class imbalance by comparing the probabilities of *not* belonging to certain classes rather than comparing probabilities of belonging to one certain class.
-After utilizing the Complement Naive Bayes classifier technique for the numerical data, we were able to maximize the accuracy of the model using a test_size value of 0.2.
-We were able to achieve an f-measure of 0.800 after tuning the hyperparameters.
-The Complement Naive Bayes was not chosen as our final classifier since our data was already relatively balanced.

-#### Multinomial Naive Bayes
-We also tried utilizing the Multinomial Naive Bayes classifier for the numerical data.
-Unfortunately, we did not have as much success in creating an effective model using this classifier technique.
-We were only able to reach an f-measure of 0.737 using this method.
-Because Multinomial Naive Bayes was designed to work with large counts of data (such as word occurrences in text), this method was not as suitable for the one-hot encoded data present in our dataset.

 #### Hyperparameter Tuning
 In any machine learning model, there are parameters of the model that programmers can use in order to